ConfluxHQ/software-delivery-assessment/README.md

 ## Coordinating and interpreting the results

-After teams have each run an assessment session and sent their results, the coordintating group should collate the results from different teams to identify any areas that need improving across the organisation.
+After teams have each run an assessment session and sent their results, the coordinating group should collate the results from different teams to identify any areas that need improving across the organisation.
 Ask questions such as:

 * Why does team ABC rate themselves as 1 for test coverage?
 What is hindering them?
 * What can we do as an organisation to help more teams with deployments?